ahgraber/AIMLbling-about/content/blog/typos-part-1/index.md

 - `microsoft`[^microsoft] contains before-and-after spelling-correction pairs derived automatically by processing keystroke logs collected through Amazon's Mechanical Turk.
 Typed.
 - `typokit`[^typokit] contains common typos and spelling mistakes and their fixes.
 Typed?
-- `github`[^github] is a large-scale dataset of misspellings and grammatical errors along with their corrections harvested from GitHub.
+- `github`[^github] is a large-scale dataset of typos and grammatical errors along with their corrections harvested from GitHub.
 It contains more than 350k edits and 65M characters.
 Typed.
 - `commit messages`[^commit] contains 7,375 typos developers made in source code identifiers, e.g. class names, function names, variable names, and fixed them on GitHub.
 Typed.

-After analyzing, the final collection contains 753,569 character-level edits/corrections for statistical summarization.
+After parsing the data, the final collection contains 753,569 character-level edits/corrections for statistical summarization and data mining.

-{{< callout type="warning" >}} Some of these data sets provide frequency information (Holbrook, Microsoft), while others are a (deduplicated) collection of common errors.
+{{< callout type="warning" >}} Some of these datasets provide frequency information (Holbrook, Microsoft), while others are a (deduplicated) collection of common errors.
 This means the aggregate collection is **not** a representative sample of error frequencies; however, for the purpose of this exercise, _I will be acting as though it is_, and inferring probabilities of occurrence from these data. {{< /callout >}}

 ### Analysis

-In order to define the mapping from erroneous to correct, I followed the general approach from the paper "Spelling Correction with Denoising Transformer"[^denoise].
+In order to define the mapping from erroneous to correct, I followed the general approach described in _Spelling Correction with Denoising Transformer_[^denoise].

 I identified the type of typo using the four Damerau-Levenshtein edit operations (deletion, insertion, substitution, and transposition), and the typo's relative location (i.e., `character_index` / `word_length`).